 - at least 110% of the capacity of storage containers over 205 litres capacity

 You must make sure your secondary containment is suitable for the substances you store, including its size and construction.
+You must:

 You must not allow the contents of containers to get into surface water or groundwater.
 The Environment Agency advises that you place your storage at least:

 - 10m from watercourses, open drains, gullies, unsurfaced areas or porous surfaces